paloaltodatabases/sequor-integrations/README.md

 - Configuring and parameterizing HTTP requests
 - Response parsing and database mapping
 - Implementing pagination strategies
-- Bidirectional data synchronization
+- Bidirectional data integrations

-The repository showcases approximately 10 common integration patterns that you can apply to build your own custom integrations.
+The repository showcases all common integration patterns that you can apply to build your own custom integrations.

-## Getting Started
+## Getting started

 ```bash
 # Clone the repository